Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Ayup.
 Had the big-wig meetin’ jus’ ‘fore I came here."

 Costello shook his head.
-"God, it’s easy to forget who you really are…"
+"God, it’s easy to forget who you really are..."

 "That makes me glad."
 Daar stood, releasing Regaari back to *gloriously* cool air and freedom from all his many tons of iron-meat pinning him in place.
 "But yeah.
 I’m sure y’all be seein’ relevant orders here shortly.
 Th’ withdrawal’s gonna need force protection, an’ who knows?
 Mebbe you’ll get ‘yer chance.
 I know I’ll be there on th’ last day, wit’ the last group."

 "We’ll prepare accordingly."

 "Good.
 Think tha’ss enough serious talk, don’t you?"
 Daar chittered, and indicated the table in the next room.
-"I seem ‘ta recall I got a slight winnin’ streak at Ta’Shen…"
+"I seem ‘ta recall I got a slight winnin’ streak at Ta’Shen..."

 There were nods, and those who wanted to play stood up.
 Regaari watched Costello a moment longer though.
 Watched him drain his beer aggressively then visibly decide to treat himself to another one.
 It was clear he was *disappointed.*